braze-inc/braze-docs/_docs/_user_guide/sage_ai/recommendations.md

 - **If you selected Purchase Object:** Must be the `product_id` or a field of your interaction event's `properties`.
 - **If you selected Custom Event:** Must be a field of your custom event's `properties`.
 - The field can be nested
 - The field can be in an array (of multiple catalog items within a single event).
-It will be automatically be flattened.
+It will automatically be flattened.

 ### Step 5: Train the recommendation